 Treatment: While there is no cure for narcolepsy, the disorder is manageable through medicine and lifestyle adjustments.
 The first step towards healthier sleep is to see a sleep physician who can help create a treatment plan that is individualized for your symptoms.

-Stimulants are often a first resource to treat narcolepsy, including modafinil (Provigil), methylphenidate (Ritalin), or amphetamines.
+Stimulants are often the first resource to treat narcolepsy, including modafinil (Provigil), methylphenidate (Ritalin), or amphetamines.
 SSRIs or antidepressants are used to treat cataplexy and other narcolepsy problems, such as hallucinations and sleep paralysis.

 Obstructive sleep apnea is the most common sleep disorder that involves difficulting breathing while asleep; however, there are other variations of this type of sleep issue.